felselva/mathc/README.md

 - Matrices (2×2, 3×3, and 4×4)
 - Easing functions

+## Contributions And Donations

+You can help with the development of MATHC testing the library, sending in-scope math functions, reporting errors and giving feedback.

+Donations can be sent to `ferreiradaselva@protonmail.com` via Paypal.

 ## Versioning

 Starting on version 2, the development of MATHC uses calendar versioning, with a tag `YYYY.MM.DD` for each stable release, representing year, month and day.
 If a release breaks backward compatibility, then it is mentioned in the release notes.